Summer School for Girls

 For years, those girls who loved Culver's outstanding equestrian program had a difficult decision to make during their final summer: "should I give up riding to be more competitive for unit and staff leadership positions?"

 We now have a solution!
-New for 2015 will be the establishment of a Girls' Deck for those girls who would like to specialize in Horsemanship.
+Established in 2015, Deck 7 was created for girls who wish to focus on horsemanship.
 The idea is for Deck 7 to become "the Girls' Troop" – the girls will have the privilege of performing as a mounted unit during Garrison Parades, while simultaneously serving in the unit leadership positions.

 BEST OF ALL WORLDS